surfly/docs/introduction/integration.md

 ![The integration page](https://raw.github.com/surfly/tutorial/master/screens/snippet_initial_screen.png)

 In the 'domain names' section on the integration page, you need to specify the domain of your website.
 For instance, if your website is hosted on "https://example.com", simply add "example.com" to the domain name list.
+This will allow Surfly to accept the requests coming from your domain.

 Finally, copy the code snippet and add it to the source code of your website.